vidbina/vidbina.github.io/_posts/2016-04-07-for-my-friend-getting-up-to-speed.markdown

 [Learn Rails from Hartl's tutorial](https://www.railstutorial.org) which will give you a great understanding of building applications that do everything).
-You will write a simple microblogging application, but that is good enough to understand how an application works that does multiple things.
+You will write a simple micro blogging application, but that is good enough to understand how an application works that does multiple things.
 For an application this small it doesn't even make sense to try the microservices approach because that approach comes with a price, too.
 They're harder to